 What Happens When I Die?
-Part 3
+Part 3: The Unsaved

 The Death of the Unsaved

-One day, at the Rapture of the Church, Christ will bring them back with him, and their resurrected, glorified bodies will be caught up into the air, and will be reunited with their spirits.
+One day, at the Rapture, (or catching up), of the Church, Christ will bring them back with him, and their resurrected, glorified bodies will be caught up into the air, and will be reunited with their souls.
 They, together with the living believers of that time, who also receive glorified bodies and are caught up, will forever be with the Lord (I Thessalonians 4:13-18).

 I. Their Destiny Immediately Upon Death

 Our Lord in Luke 16 tells the story of the rich man and Lazarus.
 In this story, the rich man is an unbeliever and goes immediately to Hell or Hades after death (16:23).
 There are four words for Hell used in the Bible.
-The first, Hades, which is used here, seems to be a temporary abode where the unsaved go at death.
+The first is Hades, which is used in this passage.
+It seems to be a temporary abode where the unsaved go at death.
 There they await the final judgement.

-Ghenna, is the fourth word.
+Ghenna, is the fourth and final word.
 Literally, it referred to the Valley of Hinnom, which was the garbage dump for Jerusalem.
 There trash was burned.
 A place of continuous burning and decay is a very vivid and ugly picture of what eternity will be like without Chirst.
 This word is used for the final abode of the unsaved.
 It is a place of torment, punishment and eternal separation from God.

-If we look at the story, in Luke 16, Hades is not a place that the unsaved want to be either.
-Even though it is a temporary holding cell until the final sentencing, it is a place of conscious torment for the unsaved.
-Death for non believers is not a sleeping of the soul or an annihilation, but an eternal conscious existence, where they face the consequences of their sin and the rejection of Christ's death on their behalf.
+So we see from this passage that even though it is a temporary holding cell until the final sentencing, it is a place of conscious torment for the unsaved.
+Death for non believers is not a sleeping of the soul or an annihilation, as some would have us believe.
+It is an eternal conscious existence, where they face the consequences of their sin and the rejection of Christ's death on their behalf.

 II.
 Their Judgement and Final Destination

 In Revelation 20:13 it says that death and Hades delivered up the dead which were in them and every person was judged according to their works.
 Since no man is capable of standing before God on the basis of works and be saved, this is not a judgement to determine salvation, but to determine degrees of punishment.
 Some of the saddest words in all of Scripture are written next:

 The Lake of Fire is another name for Gehenna, and is the final abode of the unsaved.

-Thanks to the amazing grace of God, in sending His Son to earth to be the ultimate sacrifice for all of our sins, no man has to spend eternity separated from God in the Lake of Fire.
+But thanks to the amazing grace of God, in sending His Son to earth to be the ultimate sacrifice for all of our sins, no man has to spend eternity separated from God in the Lake of Fire.
 But the choice is yours.
 I like what C.S.
 Lewis has to say: